 He's finally found his fated mate...

-Carrick's always feared he'd never find his mate.
-Never fall in love.
-Never have a family.
+Carrick's always feared he'd never find his mate, fall in love or have a family to protect and call his own.
 Something his wolven half and he have craved for over a hundred years.

 Until Nia fell into his life…

-She's escaped the lab where they were attempting to turn her into... what exactly?
-Her body and soul crave this big, protective man, but she doesn't have time for mates or love.
-Her determination to avenge her sister's death consumes her, but she's too damaged and weak to pursue it.
+She’s escaped the lab where they were attempting to turn her into… what exactly?
+Her body and soul crave this big, protective man, but she doesn’t have time for mates or love.
+She's consumed by the determination to avenge her sister’s death, but she’s too damaged and weak to take down the evil responsible.